arnelenero/simpler-state/docs/quick-start.md

 }
 ```

-... or a computed value
+... or a computed value:
 ```jsx
 const RiggedCounter = () => {
   const count = counter.use(value => value + 20)